Jennifer Garner Reportedly Postponed Divorce For Ben Affleck’s Benefit

 As for the estranged couple’s dating life, People relays that Jen is reportedly ready to start dating, while Ben is not dating anyone seriously at the moment.

 It has been made clear by both Garner and Affleck over the past year that they have a long-lasting love and affection for one another and a mutual respect.
-Following the split, Jen first spoke very honest words to Vanity Fair regarding her ex, and stated that she has a deep love for the father of her children, adding that she would choose him again.
+Following the split, Jen first spoke very honest words to Vanity Fair regarding her ex and stated that she has a deep love for the father of her children, adding that she would choose him again.

 “I didn’t marry the big fat movie star; I married him.
 And I would go back and remake that decision.
 I ran down the beach to him, and I would again.
 You can’t have these three babies and so much of what we had.
 He’s the love of my life.
 What am I going to do about that?
 He’s the most brilliant person in any room, the most charismatic, the most generous.”